 Take Home Message

-By choosing foods that are high in fibre, water content, vitamins and minerals, you can help manage your hunger and provide your body the nutrients it needs to optimize your metabolism – and burn more fat over time.
+By choosing foods that are high in fibre, water content, vitamins and minerals, you can help manage your hunger and provide your body with the nutrients it needs to optimise your metabolism - and burn more fat over time.

 Enjoyed this expert article?